dungerdunger/dungerdunger.github.io/_pages/03_about.md

 img: /assets/img/dju.jpg
 ---

-MY NAME IS DAVID J. UNGER, and I am a writer and designer.
+My name is David J. Unger, and I am a writer and designer.

 I attended Oberlin College for undergrad, and I received my M.S.J. from Northwestern University's Medill School of Journalism.